cleira0501/Data-Science-25Sp/data-science-curriculum-build/challenges/c04-gapminder-assignment.md

 -First of all, because Oceania only has two data points, the box plot doesn’t reveal much about its distribution.
-However, it does have the highest median GDP per capita among all continents.Africa and Asia have the lowest median GDP per capita, but there’s a key difference between them—Asia’s box extends further upward, suggesting a wider range of GDP values, while Africa’s box is narrower, with the median sitting near the middle, indicating that most African countries have GDP per capita values that are more tightly concentrated.Europe has both a long box and long whiskers, meaning GDP per capita varies significantly across the continent.
-The median sits right in the middle, suggesting a more evenly distributed spread of values.
-The Americas show a similar pattern, but with a narrower box and whiskers, meaning the GDP values are more concentrated than in Europe.
-This could also suggest that there are fewer countries in the Americas compared to Europe.There are a few outliers in every continent (except Oceania), but what really stands out is that even the highest outliers in Africa fall below Europe’s median GDP per capita, emphasizing the economic disparity between continents.
+However, it does have the highest median GDP per capita among all continents.
+Americas has a narrow box and whiskers, indicating that the data are more narrowly distributed.
+We see that asia has the widest distribution (long box and long whiskers) indicating that the data has high variability.
+There are a few outliers in every continent (except Oceania), but what really stands out is that even the highest outliers in Africa fall below Europe’s median GDP per capita, emphasizing the economic disparity between continents.

 **Difficulties & Approaches**: